Precedent: Distinguishing precedent on legal (rather than fact) grounds

-A precedent does not bind a court if it finds there was a lack of care in the original "Per Incuriam".
-For example, if a statutory provision or precedent had not been brought to the previous court's attention before its decision, the precedent would not be binding.
+A precedent does not bind a court if it finds there was a lack of care in the original (per incuriam).
+The Court of Appeal recognised this as an exception to stare decisis in Young v Bristol Aeroplane Co Ltd. For example, if a statutory provision or precedent had not been brought to the previous court's attention before its decision, courts may treat the precedent as not binding.
+There has been some judicial dispute as to the content and applicability of this doctrine.

+In the Court of Appeal case of Duke v Reliance Systems Ltd, Sir John Donaldson MR stated the doctrine as follows:I have always understood that the doctrine of per incuriam only applies where another division of this court has reached a decision in the absence of knowledge of a decision binding upon it or a statute, and that in either case it has to be shown that, had the court had this material, it must have reached a contrary decision.
+That is per incuriam.
+I do not understand the doctrine to extend to a case where, if different arguments had been placed before it or if different material had been placed before it, it might have reached a different conclusion.In Simpson v R, the Court of Appeal preferred a definition from Bennion on Statutory Interpretation:The basis of the per incuriam doctrine is that a decision given in the absence of relevant information cannot be safely relied on.
+This applies whenever it is at least probable that if information had been known the decision would have been affected by it.

-Binding Obiter Dicta
+Binding obiter dicta

 As of R v Barton and Booth according to the Court of Appeal, the Supreme Court has the apparent ability to issue binding precedent through otherwise non-binding obiter dicta.
 This may only occur when, in deciding another matter, the Supreme Court directs that otherwise binding precedent should no longer be followed and proposes new authority, albeit the proposal is obiter.
 The existence of binding obiter, the soundness of the proposition that the Supreme Court did so alter the rules of precedent, and the soundness of the proposition that the Supreme Court could so alter the rules of precedent without first addressing how and why it is doing so have all been subject to academic criticism.